jaycech3n/Isabelle-HoTT/README.md

 ## Collaboration

-I've been working on this library as part of my Masters project, and there are very many improvements and developments that have yet to be implemented.
+I've been flying solo on this library as part of my Masters project, and there are very many improvements and developments that have yet to be implemented, so...

-Collaborators are welcome!
+*Collaborators are welcome!*

 If you're interested in working together on any part of this do drop me a line at `joshua DOT chen AT uni-bonn DOT de`.

 ## License